duclos-cavalcanti/duclos-cavalcanti/README.md

 I have collaborated on research with [Dr.Sivaraman](https://anirudhsk.github.io/) and [PhD.
 Haseeb Ashfaq](https://haseeblums.github.io/) from [Systems@NYU](https://news.cs.nyu.edu/) on distributed low-latency networking on the cloud.The project revolved around [Jasper: A Scalable Design and Implementation of a Financial Exchange in the Cloud](https://arxiv.org/abs/2402.09527).
 Beyond co-authoring and aiding in the development of Jasper, my [master thesis](https://github.com/duclos-cavalcanti/TreeBuilder) constructed a performant heuristic to select VMs based on present cloud conditions to improve Jasper's overall performance, both before and during runtime.

-Now I am a SWE @ripple working on HSM adjacent rust code to enable safe and performant cryptographic key storage and manipulation.
+Now I am a SWE @ripple working on HSM adjacent rust code to enable performant cryptographic key storage and manipulation.

 Please, feel free to browse through my repositories or reach out to me directly.